meenakshi-kushwaha/mmaqshiny/README.md

 - A sample data collected during the mobile monitoring campaign in Bangalore, India appears upon running the app as a preloaded data.

+- Sample datasets are available in this package.

 - App warns if there is a mismatch in the file names.

 - App can run using the code below-